 As Trustees we acknowledge we have overall responsibility for ensuring that Godalming College has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.
+The Board has continued to be able to operate effectively throughout the pandemic, running its usual meetings pattern and operations online via Teams.
+The Board expertly supported the College through the many challenges that the pandemic brought about.
+It ensured that the pandemic did not hinder its core business or operation.

 The Board of Trustees has delegated the day-to-day responsibility to the Principal, as Accounting Officer, for ensuring financial controls conform to the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Godalming College and the Secretary of State for Education.
-They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.
+The Principal is also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.